-Option 1: This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
+Option 1: This option may only be selected if the member has designated a spouse as their sole beneficiary or if the adjusted age difference between the member and any non-spouse beneficiary is less than 11 years.
+This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
 In the event the member passes away, the member's beneficiary(s) will receive 100% of the benefit amount as the member for the remainder of the beneficiary's lifetime.
 If a member has designated more than one beneficiary, the benefit will be divided equally between the beneficiaries.
 If any or all beneficiaries pass away before the member, the member's benefit amount will remain the same.

-Option 2: This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
+Option 2: This option is available for any designated beneficiary(s) regardless of relationship and age difference to the member.
+This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
 In the event the member passes away, the beneficiary(s) will receive 50% of the member's benefit for the remainder of the beneficiary's lifetime.
 If a member has designated more than one beneficiary, the 50% amount benefit will be divided equally between the beneficiaries.
 If any or all beneficiaries pass away before the member, the member's benefit amount will remain the same.

-Option 3: This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
+Option 3: This option may only be selected if the member has designated a spouse as their sole beneficiary or if the adjusted age difference between the member and any non-spouse beneficiary is less than 11 years.
+This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
 In the event the member passes away, the beneficiary(s) will receive 100% of the benefit amount as the member for the remainder of the beneficiary's lifetime.
 If a member has designated more than one beneficiary, the benefit will be divided equally between the beneficiaries.
 In the event the beneficiary passes away before the member, the member's benefit will increase to the member's maximum benefit under the Member Only Option.
 If multiple beneficiaries have been designated, the portion designated for the beneficiary that dies before the member will revert to the amount the member would have received under the Member Only Option.

-Option 4: This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
+Option 4: This option is available for any designated beneficiary(s) regardless of relationship and age difference to the member.
+This option reduces the member's maximum retirement benefit based on the dates of birth of the member and his or her beneficiary(s).
 In the event the member passes away, the beneficiary(s) will receive 50% of the member's benefit for the remainder of the beneficiary's lifetime.
 If a member has designated more than one beneficiary, the benefit will be divided equally between the beneficiaries.
 In the event the beneficiary passes away before the member, the member's benefit will increase to the member's maximum benefit under the Member Only Option.
 If multiple beneficiaries have been designated, the portion designated for the beneficiary that dies before the member will revert to the amount the member would have received under the Member Only Option.